bienflorencia/yaguarundi_IDM/README.md

-# Integrating presence-only and presence-absence data to model kinetics of species geographic ranges: An example of the yaguarundí in Latin America
+# Integrating presence-only and presence-absence data to model changes in species geographic ranges: An example of yaguarundí in Latin America

 *Florencia Grattarola, Diana Bowler & Petr Keil*